wavefrontHQ/docs/pages/doc/integrations_new_changed.md

   - We have added a new [troubleshooting page](kubernetes_troubleshooting.html) for Kubernetes.

-  - Removed the **etcd** chart from the **Kubernetes Control Plane** dashboard because Kubernetes no longer provides information about etcd.
   - Added a new **Kubernetes Status** dashboard.
 It allows you to monitor the Kubernetes integration health.

 * Tanzu Application Service: